Salting the earth

 Salting the earth, or sowing with salt, is the ritual of spreading salt on the sites of cities razed by conquerors.
 It originated as a curse on re-inhabitation in the ancient Near East and became a well-established folkloric motif in the Middle Ages.
-The best-known example is the salting of Shechem as narrated in the Biblical Book of Judges, 9:45.
-The supposed salting of Carthage is now believed to be a nineteenth-century invention.
+The best-known example is the salting of Shechem as narrated in the Biblical Book of Judges 9:45.
+The supposed salting of Carthage is not supported by historical evidence.

 Cities

 The custom of purifying or consecrating a destroyed city with salt and cursing anyone who dared to rebuild it was widespread in the ancient Near East, but historical accounts are unclear as to what the sowing of salt meant in that process.
 In the case of Shechem, various commentaries explain it as: